A New Year Devotion from Matthew Henry: Trusting Our Times to God

 Eight Helps for Progress in Holiness (from Thomas Brooks)

 I was reading Thomas Brooks’ The Crown and Glory of Christianity, and his chapter on “Eight means, helps, and directions for progress in holiness,” stood out to me.
-Brooks’s reflections offer wise counsel for growth in holiness, reminding believers that progress in sanctification requires deliberate practice and dependence upon God.
 I wanted to jot down some of my takeaways as reminders and encouragement.

 Continue reading “Eight Helps for Progress in Holiness (from Thomas Brooks)”

-This quotation by a 17th-century pastor, Willem Teellinck, offers encouragement to me in light of today’s news and event (from Redeeming the Time, p.
+This quotation by a 17th-century pastor, Willem Teellinck, reminds me of God’s sovereign providence and offers encouragement in light of today’s news and event (from Redeeming the Time, p.
 36):

 From Thomas Watson’s Sermon, The Spiritual Watch: